Dead or Alive 5: Production

 Early on, Hayashi said they attempted to move on from relying just on sex and violence: "We’re trying to focus on the real women that surround us; the voice of a female, the mannerisms.
 We are being realistic about it.
 We want to show something that’s more high class, that adult males of our generation could look at a woman [character] and be impressed with her as a woman, not just as a pin-up," as opposed to the previous concept of just "make her breasts big and just make them jiggle."
 Dead or Alive 5's overseas producer Peter Garza said the game's revised aesthetic direction: "Dead or Alive is known for its sexiness and high-kicking characters and certain aspects of the physics engine...
 Those are definitely going to be in Dead or Alive 5 - it's part of the series, it's part of its history and it's part of why people like it.
 But we're trying to take a bit more of a mature take on it."
 After the release, the game's director Yohei Shimbori said they were originally "getting feedback from the overseas offices to tone down the sexuality -- to tone down the sexiness of the game, and of the characters."
-However, the team then changed their decision due to negative feedback from fans who were playing the alpha demo version who demanded bigger breasts.
+However, the team then changed their decision due to negative feedback from fans, who were playing the alpha demo version who demanded bigger breasts.
 Shimbori said: "That was kind of surprising.
 There's definitely still room for having sexualized aspects," adding that he "really tries" to take fan feedback into account and to keep an open mind.
 Hayashi himself made a 180 turn from his previous position.
-Asked "what would you say to those people who think that the bikini-clad babes in DOA5 are sexist," he said their goal was to create "the cutest chicks in videogames" and so they made a lot of effort to develop an advanced breast physics model that works differently with various types of clothing.
+Asked "what would you say to those people who think that the bikini-clad babes in DOA5 are sexist," he said their goal was to create "the cutest chicks in video games" and so they made a lot of effort to develop an advanced breast physics model that works differently with various types of clothing.
 Their product received the ESRB rating of Mature 17+ (Partial Nudity, Sexual Themes, Violence).